 4. Bed And Breakfast Room

 Have some extra space in your home?
-Turn that extra bedroom into a “bed and breakfast room.”
+Turn that extra bedroom or cottage into a “bed and breakfast room.”
 This works particularly well if you have a somewhat older home, or live near an area that attracts regular international travelers and tourists.

 If you enjoy writing, find a topic you’re passionate about and start a blog on the topic.
 All you need is a computer, some time, and some energy to blog consistently.